Eliot, Maine: Founding

 The Upper Parish, then known as the Parish of Unity, later became the town of Berwick (incorporated in 1713), with the uppermost part of Kittery along the Piscataqua becoming the Upper Parish.
 Left without a meeting house or minister, the residents of a newly created Middle Parish between the Upper and Lower along the river between it and Spinney's Cove [Great Cove] were permitted by order of the court to attend church across the Piscataqua in either the towns of Dover, New Hampshire or Portsmouth for one-half their going rates.

 Prior to Eliot's incorporation as a town on March 1, 1810, the Upper Parish had been in conflict with Kittery's other parishes since at least 1791.
 In 1791, the parish's minister died.
 His successor, according to a large faction of the parish's inhabitants, was a man of "unfair character" imposed by "a small party" of people.
 He was rejected by "a large majority", and a new minister was installed in 1792.
 The internal strife between inhabitants didn't stop there.

 The minority faction, angered by the removal of their minister, petitioned the Legislature in 1796 to be set off to the Upper Parish, which was accordingly done.
 The inhabitants of the second Parish, which was left without a meetinghouse and left to worship across the river at half rate in the town of Portsmouth, New Hampshire, accused the members of the other two of conspiring against them.

-The town was likely named for Hannah Tuttle Eliot of Boston, a friend of Chase S. Tuttle, the town agent largely responsible for its separation.
+The town was likely named for Reverend John Eliot of Boston, a friend of General Andrew P. Fernald, the town agent largely responsible for its separation.